Elections matter, especially in times of crisis

 Change is needed, to be sure, though the council went too far.
 Mayor Jenny Durkan and Chief Carmen Best were willing partners to reinvent policing and reallocate resources for civilian response.
 Mind you, this is on top of progress the department has made under a federal consent decree.

-But the council didn’t care even to discuss their plans with the city’s duly elected executive, its chief or the federal court monitor, voting unanimously to barrel ahead with their cuts, promising more to come.
+But the council didn’t care even to develop their plans with the city’s duly elected executive, its chief or the federal court monitor, voting unanimously to barrel ahead with their cuts, promising more to come.
 A drastic failure of leadership.

 The result: Best, the city’s first Black police chief, had enough.
 She announced she was retiring, saying these layoffs would affect the newest, most ethnically diverse officers her team worked hard to recruit and because the council members did not even consult her on the changes.